yilisharcs/tafsk/README.md

     Set the priority level for the task (0-255).
 The default priority is 10.

   - **-e**, **--edit**
-    Open the newly created task on the default editor.
+    Open the newly created task on the default $EDITOR.

   - *TITLE*
     The short description of the task.